valentgs/eflex/Readme.md

     - page that shows all network resources on the database

 #### Modified Files

+Each modification is briefly explained along with its file.

 - flexmeasures/\_\_init\_\_.py
     - imported Network Resources and its Types models